 A diagnosis of Nf2 is made when there is:

 A person with Nf2 will be referred to a neurologist.
-Hearing and eye tests will check for cataracts, other eye problems, and hearing problems.
+Hearing and eye tests can check for cataracts, other eye problems, and hearing problems.

 Complications of Nf1